 The International Anthony Burgess Foundation, located in a magnificent example of industrial architecture at Chorlton Mill, encourages and supports public and scholarly interest in all aspects of Anthony Burgess’s life and work.

-We have an extensive library, archive and study centre containing Burgess’s books, music and papers, an exhibition space and performance venue (The Engine House) where we host conferences, workshops, film screenings and present new work by writers, artists and musicians.
-In our bookshop and café you can find current and more obscure editions of Burgess’s books and throughout the building you’ll be able to find Burgess’s furniture and musical instruments.
+They have an extensive library, archive and study centre containing Burgess’s books, music and papers, an exhibition space and performance venue (The Engine House) where they host conferences, workshops, film screenings and present new work by writers, artists and musicians.
+In the bookshop and café you can find current and more obscure editions of Burgess’s books and throughout the building you’ll be able to find Burgess’s furniture and musical instruments.

 The archives and reading room are open 10am-4pm, Monday-Friday by appointment.

 A purpose-built centre for international contemporary art, theatre, film and books.